Gaylord Christmas Celebration- Gaylord of the Rockies

-I chose the 50 minute Hydra Facial and not only did I enjoy the experience, but my face also looked incredible afterward.
-There were so many guests in the spa looking to just relax, and when they checkout out with me everyone was raving.
+I chose the 50-minute Hydra Facial and not only did I enjoy the experience, but my face also looked incredible afterward.
+There were so many guests in the spa looking to just relax, and everyone was raving when they checked out with me.

 The Relache Spa would be a great day trip from Denver or a fun splurge for a bachelorette party.
 For a full list of services visit their website.